AI-secure/COVID-Announcement/README.md

-COVID-Announcement-Twitter dataset contains announcements published by different companies on Twitter for their response to the COVID-19 pandemic from 1/1/2020-5/12/2020.
+COVID-Announcement dataset contains announcements published by different companies on Twitter for their response to the COVID-19 pandemic from 1/1/2020-5/12/2020.
+The stock prices of these companies on corresponding days are also collected for analysis.

 There are in total 937 announcements from 51 tech companies.
 Each announcement consists of following information

  - Date of announcement
  - Twitter username of the company